etuecke/cs50finalproject/README.md

 * key.txt:
     - a text file that contains the API keys needed for the New York Times movie reviews and the IMDB movie posters.
 * movies.db:
-    - SQLite database containing [EVA TALK ABOUT ALL THESE TABLES!!!!!!!!!!!!!!!!!!!!] tables from which the main functionality of the app draws from.
+    - SQLite database containing tables from which the main functionality of the app draws from.

 ## Design Documentation
 DESIGN.md includes documentation on how we implemented our project and why we made the design decisions we did.